 The Android operating system is fun and easy to use – really as simple and intuitive as it gets.
 And the Samsung front end, and their years of refinement of the user experience, make it even easier.
 The software, too, while maybe not the last word in sophistication, often also has such a simple and natural interface that you as an artist can just concentrate on art.

-So, while this recommendation must be somewhat qualified in the context of this article and its other choices, my pick for best Android tablet for Photoshop in 2020 is the Samsung Galaxy S6, with the 10.5 inch screen and 256 GB storage.
+So, while this recommendation must be somewhat qualified in the context of this article and its other choices, my pick for best Android drawing tablet for Photoshop in 2021 is the Samsung Galaxy S6, with the 10.5 inch screen and 256 GB storage.

 And I can’t recommend highly enough that you also get the Samsung Bookcover Keyboard.
 It will protect the screen, and you will be amazed at how handy it is and just how much you end up using it.